Cubid-Me/cubid-docs/api-reference.md

 ```

 ### Notes:
-- Feel free to approach us with suggestions for other `stamp_types` you'd like to see supported.
+- Feel free to approach us with suggestions for other AuthIdentiy `stamp_types` you'd like to see supported.
 - `newuser` indicates if the user was new within your App scope.
 It does not indicate whether or not the user previously existed within the broader CUBID scope.
-- Typical scenario: You received a new user and validated against CUBID.
-You will receive `newuser` = `true` (independent of whether the user pre-existed in CUBID from other Apps)
-- Sybil attack scenario: The user tried to create a second account with your App, which CUBID detected as a reentrancy / Sybil attack.
-You expected `newuser` = `true` but received `newuser` = `false`.
-You should build your business logic to handle this case.
 ---

 ## 2. Fetch App-Scoped EVM Public Key